 COVID-19 Vaccine

-Many MHRP researchers have shifted their attention to COVID-19 during the current global health emergency.
+Many MHRP researchers shifted their attention to COVID-19 during the current global health emergency.
 WRAIR’s Emerging Infectious Diseases Branch (EIDB), led by Dr. Kayvon Modjarrad, is leading efforts to develop a safe and effective vaccine to prevent infection with COVID-19.
-WRAIR’s vaccine, called the Severe Acute Respiratory Syndrome Coronavirus-2 Spike Ferritin Nanoparticle (SpFN), is one of many currently in development.
+WRAIR’s vaccine is called the Severe Acute Respiratory Syndrome Coronavirus-2 Spike Ferritin Nanoparticle (SpFN).

-ALFQ, develop at MHRP, will be used in the SpFN vaccine formulation, and many MHRP scientists are supporting pre-clinical studies of the vaccine candidate.
+ALFQ, develop at MHRP, is being used in the SpFN vaccine formulation, and many MHRP scientists are supporting pre-clinical studies of SpFN along with similar candidate vaccines that may be used to protect against other coronaviruses.

 Heroin Vaccine